-Note: There may be some problems with Chocobo racing with this configuration, too.
-This is because FFVII uses an old version of DirectX and so doesn't allow mapping of the RT and LT buttons (these have been moved to LS and RS button in this config).
-It may be very difficult to race while holding down the PSX equivalent for R1/R2 (RB and RS) at the same time for a boost :-/
+Note: FFVII uses an old version of DirectX and so doesn't allow mapping of the RT and LT buttons (these have been moved to LS and RS button in this config).
+It may be difficult to perform a speed boost while Chocobo racing the PSX equivalent for R1/R2 (RB and RS) at the same time, but it's not necessary to win.

 Will this break my saves, stop me from getting achievements, etc.?

 Nope.
 This won’t affect any of those things.
 It’s a very simple mod that only alters one game file: flevel.lgp

 So what if I want to uninstall this mod?

 Simply go to your Control Panel, click Add/Remove Programs, and double click on “FF7 XBox 360 Controller Fix (Steam)”.
 This will return your copy of FF7 to how it was before you installed the mod.